dr-vortex/blankstorm-multiplayer/README.md

 You can test the app [here](https://a.drvortex.dev/mp).
 You will have to log in before you can connect.
 Ping the server to see some server info.

-After connecting, simply enter a chat message and press endter or click send to send it.
-You can also send a raw pcket using the format `>type:content`.
+After connecting, simply enter a chat message and press enter or click send to send it.
+You can also send a raw packet using the format `>type:content`.